Can pets eat Green Bean?

 Description

-For pets, plain steamed or thawed beans in small amounts are the lowest- risk option.
-Avoid casseroles, seasoned side dishes, and heavily salted canned products.
+Plain steamed or thawed green beans are safe and low-calorie for pets.
+Avoid casseroles, seasoned dishes, and heavily salted canned products.
+Rinse canned beans to reduce sodium before serving.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.